-Seven Local Businesses Named as Champions for the Community
+Seven Local Businesses Named Champions for the Community

-Mile High United Way recognizes corporate partners and employees who go above and beyond for our community
+Mile High United Way recognizes our corporate partners and their employees for going above and beyond for our community

-“We are so grateful for every single Mile High United Way corporate partner, and are thrilled to recognize companies who have gone above and beyond for our community,” said Christine Benero, President and CEO of Mile High United Way.
-“This is what a community united looks like.”
+“We are so grateful for every single Mile High United Way corporate partner, and we are thrilled to recognize companies who have gone above and beyond for our community,” said Christine Benero, President and CEO of Mile High United Way.
+“This is what a community United looks like.”

-Mile High United Way works with more than 800 companies in Metro Denver to raise nearly $26 million annually through corporate and individual giving.
-This supports long-term solutions ensuring children are learning and reading at grade-level; young people graduate from high school ready for college or the workforce; and individuals and families have their basic needs met and are afforded every opportunity to move toward economic success.
+Each year, Mile High United Way partners with more than 800 Metro Denver companies to raise nearly $26 million.
+This philanthropic giving supports long-term solutions that ensure children are learning and reading at grade level; young people graduate from high school ready for college or the workforce; and individuals and families can meet their basic needs and have every opportunity to move toward economic success.

-Champion of Hope: The Champion of Hope is the highest award given to companies for not only running an outstanding workplace campaign, but also for their deep commitment to the community.
-Johns Manville raised $442,000 in charitable giving.
-Brown Brothers Harriman is deeply commitment to community engagement through volunteerism and community outreach.
-This year they contributed $61,000 in corporate and employee giving.
-Murphy Company had a 49% increase in charitable giving contributing $36,000.
+Johns Manville, Brown Brothers Harriman, and Murphy Company: The Champion of Hope is the highest award given to companies for not only running an outstanding workplace campaign, but also for their deep commitment to the community.
+Johns Manville employees raised $442,000 this year.
+Brown Brothers Harriman raised $61,000 through their campaign, and Murphy Company had a 49% increase in charitable giving over last year, raising a total of $36,000.

-Spirit of Hope: Spirit of Hope is given to newly-launched giving campaigns.
-McKinsey and Company had a 104% increase in charitable giving and 87% employee participation, raising $75,000.
+McKinsey and Company: Spirit of Hope is the award given to newly-launched employee giving campaigns.
+McKinsey and Company had a 104% increase in charitable giving, and 87% overall employee participation, raising $75,000.

-Best Employee Engagement and Boots on the Ground: Presented to Mortenson Construction for their increased giving and volunteerism.
+Mortenson Construction: The Best Employee Engagement and Boots on the Ground award was presented to Mortenson Construction for their campaign's increased giving and volunteerism.

-Best Campaign Event: Presented to Zachry Group for utilizing creativity to increase education, teambuilding, and competition throughout their Caddy Stack themed campaign.
+The Zachry Group: The Best Campaign Event award was presented to Zachry Group for utilizing creativity to increase education, teambuilding, and competition throughout their Caddy Stack themed campaign.

-Best Collaboration and Innovation: EKS&H made the environmentally friendly shift to a paperless campaign utilizing online and mobile giving.
-This resulted in 91% employee.
+EKS&H: Winning the Best Collaboration and Innovation award, EKS&H made the environmentally friendly shift to a paperless campaign, through online and mobile giving.
+This resulted in 91% employee participation this year.